 We used online and paper surveys to gather people’s thoughts and experiences.
-We asked people to tell us:
+We asked people to tell us about:

 - Their priorities for mental health in Leeds.

-- About how we can improve mental health services
+- How we can improve mental health services.

 What did people tell us?